pandas-dev/pandas/web/pandas/pdeps/0004-consistent-to-datetime-parsing.md

 Currently, the only way to ensure consistent parsing is by explicitly passing ``format=``.
-The argument ``infer_datetime_format`` isn't strict and can still break users' expectations.
+The argument ``infer_datetime_format`` isn't strict, can be called together with ``format``, and can still break users' expectations:

 ```ipython
 In [2]: pd.to_datetime(['12-01-2000 00:00:00', '13-01-2000 00:00:00'], infer_datetime_format=True)